 Keywords: DNS, Amplification attack, Random Subdomain Attack, Domain generation algorithm, Malicious domain name.

-Abstract: The network traffic is filled with a large number of malicious requests, most of which is generated by amplified attacks, random subdomain name attacks and botnets.
-Using of DNS traffic for malicious behavior analysis, we often need to test each domain alone.
-And the amount of data is very large, simple filtering cannot quickly reduce the need to detect the number of domain names.
+Abstract: The network traffic is filled with numerous malicious requests, most of which is generated by amplified attacks, random subdomain name attacks and botnets.
+Through using DNS traffic for malicious behavior analysis, we often need to test each domain alone.
+Besides, the amount of data is very large, simple filtering cannot quickly reduce the need to detect the number of domain names.
 As a result, it takes a lot of time to calculate on the premise of limited resources.
-This paper introduces a extraction scheme for DNS traffic.
+Therefore, this paper introduces a extraction scheme for DNS traffic.
 We designed a simple and efficient method for extracting three kinds of attack traffic with the largest proportion of traffic.
-We used the method of statistics and classification to deal with all the traffic.
+Besides, the method of statistics and classification was used to deal with all the traffic.
 We implemented a prototype system and evaluated it on real-world DNS traffic.
-At the same time as the recall rate reached almost 100%, the number of secondary domain names to be detected was reduced to 8% of the original quantity, and the DNS record to be detected was reduced to 1% of the original number.
+In the meanwhile, as the recall rate reached almost 100%, the number of secondary domain names to be detected was reduced to 8% of the original quantity, and the DNS record to be detected was reduced to 1% of the original number.

 1 INTRODUCTION

-IP address is provided by the IP protocol digital unified address identification, as a logical address to define a device in the network location.
-With the gradual increase in network equipment, IP address memory difficulties emerged.
-Paul Mockapetris proposed the architecture of DNS in 1983, proposed to improve it into a distributed and dynamic database domain name system, which is the prototype of the domain name system we use today.
+As a logical address to define a device in the network location, IP address is provided by the IP protocol digital unified address identification,.
+With the gradual increase in network equipment, memory difficulties of IP address emerged.
+In 1983, Paul Mockapetris proposed the architecture of DNS and proposed to improve it into a distributed and dynamic database domain name system, which refers to the prototype of the domain name system used today.
 Domain name as a tool to bring us convenience at the same time, but also to the network of malicious acts provided a convenience.

-For these malicious behavior, there are blacklists and the corresponding reputation systems like DGArchive (Plohmann et al., 2016), Notos (Antonakakis et al., 2010), DSBL (Serdar Argic, 2009).
+For these malicious behavior, there are blacklists and the corresponding reputation systems such as DGArchive (Plohmann et al., 2016), Notos (Antonakakis et al., 2010), DSBL (Serdar Argic, 2009).
 There are some detection systems like Pleiades (Antona-kakis et al, 2012), EXPOSURE (Bilge et al, 2011), FluxBuster (Perdisci et al, 2012).
-And there are some systems using depth learning model to solve the problem like LSTM (Woodbridge and Anderson, 2016), word2vec (Goldberg and Levy, 2014).
-When dealing with passive DNS data from Shangxi and Guangdong Telecom, the amount of data is too large to complete processing of all data easily.
+Besides, there are some systems using depth learning model to solve the problem like LSTM (Woodbridge and Anderson, 2016), word2vec (Goldberg and Levy, 2014).
+When dealing with passive DNS data from Shangxi and Guangdong Telecom, the amount of data is too large to easily complete processing of all data.
 If only the white list is used to filter data, it leads to ignoring attacks by benign domains or attacks against benign domains.
 We hope to build an efficient model for malicious traffic extraction by simplifying or referring to these detection methods.

 In this paper, we propose a malicious traffic location model.
 Using some statistical characteristics and pre-trained model, we can quickly locate suspicious malicious traffic.
-This model is deployed in the local server or recursive network edge node, and monitor DNS request and response of the network.
-It can analyze the data at regular intervals, and quickly locate the traffic containing malicious domain names for further analysis and detection.
-According to the report (Orthbandt, 2015), in the malicious traffic statistics, random subdomain names accounted for 80%, amplification attacks accounted for 15%, C&C traffic accounted for 5%, our model will also address these areas.
-Our model to locate malicious traffic from massive data has a high recall rate, and it can greatly reduce the detection of malicious domain time spending, at the same time.
+This model is deployed in the local server or recursive network edge node, and monitor DNS request and response of the network, which can analyze the data at regular intervals, and quickly locate the traffic containing malicious domain names for further analysis and detection.
+According to the report (Orthbandt, 2015), in the malicious traffic statistics, random subdomain names accounted for 80%, amplification attacks accounted for 15% and C&C traffic occupied 5%.
+Besides, our model will also address these areas.
+Our model to locate malicious traffic from massive data has a high recall rate.
+At the same time, it can greatly reduce the detection of malicious domain time spending,.
 Because many interferences are removed, the effect of detection is greatly improved.
-The experiments are carried out at different time in Shanxi and Guangdong provinces, and it is proved that the model has good adaptability.
+The experiments are carried out at different time in Shanxi and Guangdong provinces, proving that the model has good adaptability.